snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 * some food while helping in the kitchen

 ### Adults' (easy/fast) access requirements
+* get and put back
   * coats/hats/mittens
-* get and put back cloth/plastic bags
+  * cloth/plastic bags
+  * ingredients while cooking
+  * broom and dustpan for quick cleanup (IYKYK)
+  * extra folding chairs for (sometimes spontaneous) guests
 * know what food we have and what we are running low on
-* access and put away ingredients while cooking
-* grab broom and dustpan for quick cleanup (IYKYK)
-* pull out extra folding chairs for (sometimes spontaneous) guests
 * stash plastic packaging for eventual recycling

 ### Additional storage requirements